ioannalachana/academic_presentation_agent/README.md

 What it does:
 Upload any research paper as a PDF and the agent produces:

-1. A slide deck outline — 10–15 slides with titles, bullet points and speaker notes.
+1. A slide deck outline: 10-15 slides with titles, bullet points and speaker notes.

 2. A conference poster layout (3 columns - A0 format) with a key takeaway banner.